Olin-Aero/iarc-2017/iarc_sim_3d/README.md

 ### Running

-Run `roscore` first, and in a new terminal:

 ```
 roslaunch iarc_sim_3d sim.launch
 ```

-Wait 5 seconds in simulation time for all the robots to start running.
+**Wait 5 seconds** in simulation time for all the robots to start running.